cgrossi/react-todo-frontend/README.md

 This repo is the front end of a todo application created with React.
-It's hooked up to a backend created with Node and Express and uses MongoDB as a datastore.
+It's hooked up to a backend on Heroku created with Node and Express and uses MongoDB as a datastore.

 The app frontend is live and deployed on Netlify at [https://cgrossi-todo-app.netlify.app](https://cgrossi-todo-app.netlify.app)

+The app backend is live and deployed to Heroku

 You can find the backend repository for this app at [https://github.com/cgrossi/react-task-app-backend](https://github.com/cgrossi/react-task-app-backend)